loftwah/linux-for-pirates/README.md

 **Collaborating with other teams:** Sales professionals might work closely with other teams such as finance, marketing, and operations to ensure that the company is meeting its goals and objectives.

 You might imagine that sales professionals are responsible for the promotion and sale of a company's products and services.
 They play a crucial role in ensuring that the sales processes are efficient and effective, and in supporting the needs and requirements of the organization.

+#### Software development and delivery

+In the realm of software development and delivery, there are four key roles that play important roles in improving efficiency and effectiveness: DevOps, DevSecOps, GitOps, and platform engineering.

+##### DevOps

+DevOps is the practice of integrating development and operations to improve the efficiency and effectiveness of software development and delivery.
+To get started with DevOps, it is important to understand the principles of DevOps, choose the right tools, automate processes, collaborate with your team, and monitor and measure performance.

+##### DevSecOps

+DevSecOps is the practice of integrating security into the software development and delivery process.
+DevSecOps professionals work on tasks such as integrating security into the software development and delivery process and collaborating with other teams to ensure that security is integrated into the process.

+##### GitOps

+GitOps is the practice of using Git as the source of truth for your infrastructure.
+GitOps professionals work on tasks such as using Git as the source of truth for your infrastructure and collaborating with other teams to ensure that Git is used as the source of truth.

 ## Chapter Two - The Fundamentals